Catel/Catel.Templates/src/Catel.ItemTemplates.WPF.DataWindow/overview.md

-# Catel - view model
+# Catel - WPF - DataWindow

 Catel is an application development platform with the focus on MVVM (WPF, UWP, Xamarin.Android, Xamarin.iOS and Xamarin.Forms).
 The goal of Catel is to provide a complete set of modular functionality for Line of Business applications  written in any .NET technology, from client to server.